One way to control HR costs and manage employee expectations

 What strategic principles should guide sound HR program development?
 Over time I developed this list.
 I use it in HR Strategic Planning but find it also helps to quell employee critique focused on dissatisfaction with one narrow program aspect like: “my salary is not high enough.” or, “If salaries were higher, we could fill our openings faster.”

-To ensure company success; sustainability; and quality service to clients/customers, sound HR policies and programs balance ALL of the following five competing goals:
+To ensure company success; sustainability; and quality service to clients/customers, sound HR policies and programs balance ALL of the following six potentially competing goals:

-- What employee groups desire from their workplace;
+- What employee groups desire from their workplace (perks and enrichment)

 As profit margins and cash flow are squeezed in today’s environment many companies must dial back employee compensation and benefits to previous levels.
 With the right communication program, however, employees can understand and accept these changes especially when they can keep their jobs.